superstrong/who-is-out/README.md

 - Replace the `recipient` variable in `trigger.gs` with your desired distribution address, such as `everyone@<yourdomain>`
 - Create an hourly trigger for `hourly()`
 - Create a daily trigger for `daily()`.
 By default it will run every day except Saturday.

-## Usage

-To add your out-of-office event to the digest, simply invite the new `out@<yourdomain>` user to your event.
-This includes working from home, doctor appointment, conference, off-site meeting, etc.

 ## Contributing